Energy poverty and gender: Health impacts from energy consumption

 Energy poverty in rural households causes the health problems of women and children.
 One health problem is caused by indoor air pollution from traditional stoves.
-Study indicated that cooking with biomass is predicted to lead to 1.5 million deaths per year by 2030.
+The World Health Organization estimates that household air pollution, mostly from cooking with solid fuels and kerosene, caused about 2.9 million deaths in 2021, including more than 309,000 children under five.
+Women and children carry the largest share of this burden because they do most of the cooking and fuel collection.
 The other health risks are caused by the heavy workload of collecting fuels and exposed to malnutrition.
-Meanwhile, the scarcity of fuel makes them less likely to use the fuels for cooking waters, which might increase risk of water-borne diseases.
+Meanwhile, the scarcity of fuel makes them less likely to use the fuels for boiling water, which might increase risk of water-borne diseases.

-Also powering of medical equipment and stools, storage of blood and vaccines, performing of basic health procedures after dark are all possible on reliable energy supply.
-Unreliable energy supply prevent patient care at night especially pregnant women during delivery and those undergoing emergency caesarean section at night.
-All these result to 95% of maternal mortality in sub-Saharan Africa.
+Reliable electricity is needed to light deliveries, run medical equipment, and refrigerate blood and vaccines, and its absence makes night-time and emergency obstetric care, including caesarean sections, harder to provide.
+About 15% of health-care facilities in sub-Saharan Africa have no electricity at all, and only half of the region's hospitals have a reliable supply.
+Sub-Saharan Africa accounted for about 70% of the world's estimated 260,000 maternal deaths in 2023.

 Time poverty

-Energy poverty further affects women by putting them into the situation of "time poverty", which refers to the lack of time for resting, leisure, working outsides, getting education etc. It is the consequence of spending a long time gathering the fuels to supply the domestic energy use.
+Energy poverty further affects women by putting them into the situation of "time poverty", which refers to the lack of time for resting, leisure, working outside the home, or getting education.
+It is the consequence of spending a long time gathering the fuels to supply the domestic energy use.
 The forest degradation caused by climate change might exaggerate the current problem.

 Participation in decision-making

-Also, energy poverty and gender menifest in the area of decision making and participation within the household.
+Also, energy poverty and gender manifest in the area of decision making and participation within the household.
 Studies have shown that in the rural areas in developing countries, men usually have more power in making decisions in purchasing energy devices or new technologies.
-This is because men and women have different and distinct perception about energy needs.Excluding women from participating public discussion and decision-making process is likely to lead to the failure in addressing the effects of energy poverty on women.
+This is because men and women have different and distinct perception about energy needs.
+Excluding women from participating public discussion and decision-making process is likely to lead to the failure in addressing the effects of energy poverty on women.

-Energy Poverty and Education
+Education

 Energy poverty affects teaching and learning.
 Lack of access to energy reduces children performance and attendance.